echo-1234/DS-complete-coursera-Machine-Learning/Machine Learning - Coursera.md

 > Lecture 6

+> ex2: logistic regression
+>
+> ex3: one vs.all application figure recognition

 eg. spam and not spam etc.

 Threshold classifier: usually applying linear regression is not good for classification problem.